catalystneuro/neuroconv/docs/conversion_examples_gallery/segmentation/suite2p.rst

 (to see what channels are available use the `Suite2pSegmentationInterface.get_channel_names(folder_path)` method).
 When not specified, the first plane and channel are used.

-The `plane_segmentation_name` argument specifies the name of the :py:class:`~pynwb.ophys.PlaneSegmentation` to be created.
+The optional `plane_segmentation_name` argument specifies the name of the :py:class:`~pynwb.ophys.PlaneSegmentation` to be created.
 When multiple planes and/or channels are present, the name should be unique for each plane and channel combination (e.g. "PlaneSegmentationChan1Plane0").

 .. code-block:: python